 It’s a moisturizer, intended for facial use I would think.
 That’s why they used micronized zinc oxide, to go on clear.
 Micronized is NOT nano-sized and most research says it’s perfectly safe, doesn’t absorb through the skin, still protects from UVA and UVB rays (although slightly differently because the size of the particles affects zinc’s interaction with the sun’s rays).

 If you’re looking for a daily facial moisturizer with SPF, then I think DeVita would be a great choice, and I’d buy the larger size because the savings are immense!

-Kabana is the only natural mineral sunscreen brand I’ve ever seen that offers different shades in the tinted versions.
-In fact, more and more brands are coming out with tints, but none give options.
+Kabana was the only natural mineral sunscreen brand I’d ever seen that offers different shades in the tinted versions.
+In fact, more and more brands are coming out with tints, but they rarely give options.
 Kabana has:

 Something for everyone!